ChicoState/gymbuddy-ux/phaseIII/README.md

 ## Methods

 ### Study Approach
 We conducted a formative usability study with a moderated, think-aloud [protocol](https://github.com/ChicoState/gymbuddy-ux/blob/main/pdfs/TestProtocol.pdf).
+Before any testing began, each participant reviewed and signed an [Informed Consent Form](https://github.com/ChicoState/gymbuddy-ux/blob/main/pdfs/InformedConsentForm.pdf).
 This approach allowed us to observe real-time user interactions and collect deeper insights into participants’ mental models, expectations, and challenges.
 Participants were guided through a series of tasks in the GymBuddy prototype while verbalizing their thought process.
 Observations were recorded via notes and a standardized feedback form.

 ### Test Protocol & Tasks